gridsome/gridsome.org/docs/config.md

 ## permalinks.trailingSlash

-- Type `boolean | string`
+- Type `boolean | 'always'`
 - Default `true`

-Add a trailing slash to all generated paths for pages and templates.
-Static paths passed to `g-link` will not have a slash automatically unless you set `trailingSlash: 'always'`.
+Add a trailing slash to generated paths for pages in `src/pages`.
+[Template paths](/docs/templates) are not touched and should have a trailing slash in the defined route.
+Set this option to `'always'` to force a trailing slash for template paths and static paths passed to `<g-link>`.

 ## permalinks.slugify